Best for business perks with no annual fee

 In addition to rewards, this card has perks that can help you manage your business spending, including expanding your buying power and providing you with employee cards.
-Here’s a rundown of the main benefits you’ll get as a Blue Business Plus cardholder.
+Here’s a rundown of your main benefits as a Blue Business Plus cardholder.

 This card has a quick and easy online application process.
 In fact, you could get your American Express Blue Business Plus approval in as little as 30 seconds.

 If you need to make a large purchase worth more than your Amex Blue Business Plus credit limit, you can do it with expanded buying power.
 Based on your creditworthiness, American Express may allow you to go over your credit limit to cover business expenses like equipment and inventory, but it’s not unlimited.
 It adjusts with your card use, payment history, credit record, financial resources known to American Express, and more.
 Also, you must pay off the over-limit portion at the end of each billing statement as part of your minimum statement.

 The Blue Business Plus allows you to get additional cards for your employees and set custom limits on their spending.

 The account manager feature allows you to give a trusted assistant access to your accounts so they can monitor your finances for you.

 This card also comes with purchase protection to protect your covered purchases from theft or accidental damage for up to 90 days from the date of purchase.

 If you travel, you’ll be happy to find out this card comes with secondary car rental loss and damage insurance and a Global Assist Hotline.
 The hotline can help you if you find a solution for emergencies such as a lost passport or missing luggage.